Devmurilomartins/Devmurilomartins/README.md

 # Murilo Martins - aka: "Lilo"

-**`After more than 15 years of experience on IT Infrastructure Analyst, I'm now starting to a new path as a Devops and Developer.
+**`After more than 15 years of experience on IT Infrastructure Analyst, I'm now focus on a Devops engineer.
 Strong creative and analytical skills.
-Team player, with an eye for detail.`**
+Team player, with an eye for detail.
+`**

 ### 🧰 Languages and Tools